PTFE VS Teflon: A Comprehensive Comparison

 What is Teflonâ„¢?

 As said earlier, it is a trademarked version of Polytetrafluoroethylene.
 Teflonâ„¢ was discovered in 1938 by scientist Dr. Roy Plunkett when he was working on developing a new refrigerant.
-Later it was developed by Dupont Co. and administrated by Chemours in 1945, and began selling products made from it in 1946.
+Later, it was created by Dupont Co. and administrated by Chemours in 1945, and it began selling products made from it in 1946.

 PTFE VS Teflon: The Differences and Similarities